 - fluctuations in the value of the investment portfolio, which are caused by changes in financial markets (primarily credit, market and liquidity risks); and - changes in the value of the Plan's accrued benefit obligation, which is driven by both economic and demographic factors.

 To achieve its objectives, the fund invests in highquality fixed income and short-term investments all denominated and payable in Canadian dollars.
-Interest rate risk is addressed by matching estimated future cash payments with interest and principal payments from the portfolio.
-As such, the AF is immunized against changes in interest rates that may cause temporary differences between the asset and liability values.
-The duration of the investment portfolio at cost is matched with the duration of the liabilities at cost on an annual basis.
-The matching should fall within a band of -.5 to +.5 years of the duration target.
+Interest rate risk is addressed by matching estimated future cash payments with interest and principal payments.